JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 NormalizedFloat
 UnityOrGreaterFloat

-### suggestion: can we get rename the unit "meter / degree"
+### suggestion: can we rename the unit "meter / degree"
 As it is, it looks like some sort of angular velocity thing, a mixed metric + imperial and distance + angle unit.